ttcps/ttcps.github.io/README.md

 # Welcome to tcps official website
 Everything on our website is open-soured, safe, and privacy-ensured.

-**You can check our website source code by clicking the "Show code" above.**
+**You can check our website source code by clicking the "View code" above.**

 ---
 ### More language version: